alexle/alexle.github.com/posts/pearl_street_mile.markdown

 ##First 400m - 1:19##

 There are no corrals or staggered start.
-It's every man, woman, and child for themselves when the announcer says go.
-You are instantly enveloped in mass chaos.
+It's every man, woman, and child for themselves when the announcer yells go.
+Everywhere around you is mass chaos.
 Bodies jockeying for positioning, legs to trip over, little kids weaving around in front of you.
 I've never seen anything like it.

 Nonetheless, the first 400m is thrilling, exciting, and full of adrenaline.
 Every second matters in a mile so there's no point in holding back.
 If you had a strategy going into the race, 9 times out of 10 it is discarded in this stage.